Heavy lifting prohibited after hip replacement? – Here are the facts!

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Is heavy lifting really not allowed after hip replacement?
+Is heavy lifting really not allowed after hip replacement surgery?

-Anyone who has had a hip replacement will be familiar with the typical phrases patients used to hear on the first day after surgery:
+Anyone who has had a hip replacement knows the typical phrases that patients used to hear on the first day after surgery:

-“Don’t bend more than 90 degrees, don’t lift heavy objects, don’t cross your legs, and don’t make any sudden movements.”
+"Do not bend over 90 degrees, do not lift heavy objects, do not cross your legs, no jerky movements."

-these prohibitions were an integral part of every rehabilitation program following hip surgery .
+these prohibitions were an integral part of every rehabilitation plan following hip surgery .
 The reason: fear of dislocation (dislocation of the artificial joint) and premature wear or loosening of the prosthesis.

 But times have changed.
-Thanks to minimally invasive surgical techniques , improved implant designs, modern sliding couples, and a deeper understanding of the load-bearing capacity of prostheses, much of what was once considered is now simply obsolete.
+Thanks to minimally invasive surgical techniques , improved implant designs, modern bearing surfaces, and a deeper understanding of the load-bearing capacity of prostheses, much of what was once considered normal is now simply obsolete.
 Even lifting heavy objects is possible again – under certain conditions.

 In this article you will learn: